yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_table.md

 `ALWAYS` and `BY DEFAULT` will determine how user-provided values are handled in `INSERT` and `UPDATE` statements.

 On an `INSERT` statement:
-- when `ALWAYS` is used, a user-supplied value is only accepted if the `INSERT` statement uses `OVERRIDING SYSTEM VALUE`.
+- when `ALWAYS` is used, a user-provided value is only accepted if the `INSERT` statement uses `OVERRIDING SYSTEM VALUE`.
 - when `BY DEFAULT` is used, then the user-supplied value takes precedence.
 See [INSERT statement](../dml_insert/) for reference.
 (In the `COPY` statement, user-supplied values are always used regardless of this setting.)

 On an `UPDATE` statement: